Hisense U7S Pro Review

 Review Hisense U7S Pro Console compatibility and gaming features

-If you plan to connect a console or PC to the U7S Pro, you will be more than satisfied – this television is excellent equipment for gamers.
-Hisense didn't spare any expense and included 4 HDMI 2.1 ports with full bandwidth of 48 Gbps.
-You won't need to juggle cables, as each port will handle the full package of features.
-We have an automatic game mode (ALLM) and VRR, which works over a wide range from 48 Hz to a cosmic 330 Hz.
-Of course, those 330 Hz are currently just a gimmick for owners of powerful PCs, as consoles will still be limited to 120 Hz, but it's good to have that reserve for the future.
-The Game Bar also works very well during gaming.
-It's a handy menu bar for gamers, where you can quickly change the picture mode, turn on a crosshair in the center of the screen, and even change the aspect ratio to ultra-wide without going into the main settings of the television, which PC simulator fans will appreciate.
-The only downside worth noting is the incorrect implementation of the HGiG format in games.
-This means that the television ignores the instructions from the console regarding the image generated in HDR10 and constantly meddles with the image it produces, trying to "enhance" it in its own way.
-Because of this, the correct configuration of HDR in the console menu (where brightness is set on the logo/checkerboard) is somewhat complicated.
+If you plan to connect a console or PC to the U7S Pro, you'll be more than happy – this TV is great for gamers.
+Hisense spared no expense and put in four HDMI 2.1 ports with full 48 Gbps bandwidth.
+So you won't have to juggle cables, since every port supports the full feature set.
+There's automatic low-latency mode (ALLM) and VRR, which works across a wide range from 48 Hz up to a cosmic 330 Hz.
+Of course that 330 Hz is for now a gimmick for owners of powerful PCs, because consoles are capped at 120 Hz anyway, but it's good to have that headroom for the future.
+The Game Bar is also really useful while gaming.
+It's a handy in-game menu where, without leaving the TV's main settings, you can quickly change the picture mode, enable a crosshair in the center of the screen, or even switch to an ultra-wide aspect ratio, which PC sim fans will appreciate.
+The only downside worth knowing about is the incorrect implementation of HGiG in games.
+The TV ignores the console's instructions for HDR10 output and keeps forcefully altering the image, trying to "improve" it its own way.
+Because of that, properly configuring HDR in the console menu (where you set brightness using the logo/checkerboard pattern) is a bit more difficult.

 Review Hisense U7S Pro Console compatibility and gaming features